Volunteering on municipal boards and committees

 During a recruitment period, you can apply to serve on a Committee of Council, or as the municipal appointee to an external board, committee, or commission.

-The Municipal Clerk's Office is not currently recruiting volunteers to serve on municipal boards, committees, and commissions.
-During an active recruitment period, opportunities will be posted on this page.
+The Municipal Clerk's Office is currently recruiting volunteers to serve on municipal boards, committees, and commissions.
+Applications will be accepted until December 16, 2024 at 11:59 p.m.
+Visit Boards & Committees Volunteers | Halifax to apply.

 The municipality values community participation and service as fundamental to the success of the community.
 We strive to have appointments made by Council that reflect the diversity of the communities that it serves, and we seek to appoint members of the community who bring skills, expertise, and perspectives that contribute to good governance.